josjeromeijn/Horizontal-transfer-TE-fungi/README.md

 Next, using single linkage clustering, hit communities were connected if they shared at least 1 TE (`SCL_hit_communities.py`).
 These clusters of hit communities were then projected onto the tree and used to count the minimal number of HTT events needed to explain the data (`count_min_HTTs.py`).

+Note that classifications for TEs are needed in this pipeline.
+We've constructed these files for de novo TEs per genome, with TE family name in column 1 and TE classifications on order, superfamily and family level in column 7, 8, and 9, respectively.
+We've used the Repeatmasker classification as well as classifications from PASTEC for this.
+In case of conflicting classifications, Repeatmasker was favored.
+For the TEs annotated from the Repeatmasker library (`2759.RepeatMasker.lib`), we've constructed a similar file for the annotations of the TE consensus sequences of the library.

 Software versions:
 - BLAST 2.12.0+
 - python package collections v3.13.5